DZ-MarkIV/SavuAlexandru_Assignment2/README.md

   - Administrators can create a Normal user as well as delete them, but they cannot delete other Administrators.
   - Root can create Normal Users, Administrators as well as delete both of them.
 The Root user cannot be deleted.

-Under constant analysis from Sonarqube.
+Under constant analysis from Sonarqube with the help of Jenkins.